This article was originally published on April 3, 2012 but we think it still rocks!

 After that research, I thought that I should challenge origami, particularly the geometrical constraint, which is harder than in papercraft.
 Shortly after starting my origami research, I was surprised how fascinating it was.

 You’ve designed various software for origami production.
-For instance, the ORI-REVO-MORPH you released last year.
 Can you explain what this is used for?

 The ORI-REVO is software for designing 3D origami that has rotational symmetry.
 This software can generate a variety of shapes.
 It is sometimes difficult to believe that the shape is realizable by simply folding a single sheet of paper.
 I was asked many times, “Is this really made with a single sheet of paper?”
 Therefore I developed the ORI-REVO-MORTH which shows the animation of folding and un-folding origami.
 With this software, the user can see how the 3D origami is made from just a sheet of paper.

 After designing a 3D origami structure with your software, do you then fold it by hand?

 I use a cutting plotter, which has a blade, to score folding lines.
 Then I fold it by hand.
 Although it is easy to design complicated shapes with the software, it is sometimes too difficult to make with a sheet of real paper.
 I failed many times just after I started studying origami.
 Now I’m used to it and now I rarely fail.